LaisMassacesi/react-testing-library-trybe-project/README.md

 - Write tests that allow refactoring the structure of components of the application without the necessity of being changed;
 - Tests inputs;

-> File with code that i developed :paperclips:
+> File with code i developed :paperclips:
 - ./src/tests

 # Boas-vindas ao repositório do projeto de testes com React Testing Library:rocket: